Skip to main content

 Course summary

-This master's degree will set you on track for a successful career in law and help you develop valuable skills employers look for, including ‘Advanced Legal Skills’ and ‘International Perspectives in Law’.
+This master's will set you on track for a successful career in law and help you develop valuable skills employers look for.

-This course mixes taught elements with independent research, and you can negotiate the topic of your dissertation project to fit both your personal interests and the supervisory expertise of Sunderland's tutors.
+This course mixes taught modules with independent research.
+You can negotiate the topic of your dissertation to fit your personal interests and the expertise of our tutors.

-You’ll also be better equipped for applying for training contracts or pupillages, if this is appropriate to your career stage.
+You’ll also be better equipped to apply for training contracts or pupillages, if this is appropriate to your career stage.

 What you'll study